 Experts at Gartner echo the same sentiment, and identified six factors that are keeping an organization from becoming a digital business and what can be done to resolve and overcome them:

-"The challenge is that many organizations have developed a culture of hierarchy and clear boundaries between areas of responsibilities.
+"The challenge is that many organisations have developed a culture of hierarchy and clear boundaries between areas of responsibilities.
 Digital innovation requires the opposite: collaborative cross-functional and self-directed teams that are not afraid of uncertain outcomes."

 Gartner advises IT execs to start small and establish a digital mindset.
 Digital innovation teams can be created and can help develop a new culture.
-The core teams can then work with the digital innovation team to scale new ideas and let the new culture settle throughout the whole organization.
+The core teams can then work with the digital innovation team to scale new ideas and let the new culture settle throughout the whole organisation.

-People inside the organization may have issues with project ownerships, control of processes, information, and systems – this could make others hesitant to share what they already know, making collaboration even harder.
+People inside the organisation may have issues with project ownerships, control of processes, information, and systems – this could make others hesitant to share what they already know, making collaboration even harder.
 Digital transformation could be very different from what the staff are used to, as it calls for collaborative cross-functional teams.

-Marcus suggests that the organization find a starting point by identifying a common ground among the employees.
+Marcus suggests that the organisation find a starting point by identifying a common ground among the employees.
 "It's not necessary to have everyone on board in the early stages," he adds.
 "Build a first version, test the idea and use the success story to gain the momentum needed for the next step."

 In a digital business, people, processes, and technology blend and work together to build new services and business models.
 The people need to be equipped with new skills that are centered on innovation, creativity and new technologies, such as AI and IoT.
 Blosch says that there are two approaches that can help breach the talent gap - upskill and bimodal.

 Gartner advises enterprises to adapt a platform-based approach that can support continuous change and design principles.
 They can then work on top of that platform and allow new services to draw from it and its fundamental services.
-In the long run, this helps create organizational capabilities that make change simpler and faster.
+In the long run, this helps create organisational capabilities that make change simpler and faster.

 Digital transformation penetrates all parts and processes of the business.
 Thus, digital technology is integrated into all business operations.
 People and machines work in a blended environment.
-Therefore, organizations must set clear-cut benchmarks and understanding of issues to make all of this work effectively.
+Therefore, organisations must set clear-cut benchmarks and understanding of issues to make all of this work effectively.

 "Just imagine a caterpillar [as companies], and all the companies think ‘let’s eat more and get bigger!’ then you are just becoming a bigger caterpillar.
 Digital transformation is really about going into a cocoon, and transforming the identity of the organisation, of what you are able to do."
 He adds that a digital transformation strategy can’t be dictated from a top-down management.
 Rather, it needs to be a collaborative approach to learning what the market and its stakeholders involved in the project need.

 And businesses are doing their best to keep up with digital technologies and be at least a step ahead of their competitors.
-TORO Cloud founder and CEO David Brown also shares how it’s important that an organisation appreciates and takes into consideration their customers’ and business partners’ who are also likely going into a digital transformation journey of their own.
+Toro Cloud founder and CEO David Brown also shares how it’s important that an organisation appreciates and takes into consideration their customers’ and business partners’ who are also likely going into a digital transformation journey of their own.

 "Successful companies will help facilitate the digital transformation of not only themselves but that of their customers and business partners by evolving to the way they would like to conduct business in the future," Brown says.

-You can catch more of our great discussion about embarking on a digital transformation journey during the new normal with Amancio Bouza by listening to this episode of Coding over Cocktails, a podcast by TORO Cloud.
+You can catch more of our great discussion about embarking on a digital transformation journey during the new normal with Amancio Bouza by listening to this episode of Coding over Cocktails, a podcast by Toro Cloud.